SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE/1_Bug_report.md

 <!--
 PLEASE READ: FILLING IN THE TEMPLATE IS REQUIRED!

 Issues that do not include enough information might not be picked up.
 Issues that have not been filled in using the issue template will be CLOSED.

+Please try to keep your bug report short but concise.
+Try to provide an easy-to-reproduce description or example.
+This can be done by using a reproduction repository or failing unit test.
+We unfortunately don't have to time to debug your application-specific code for you, if you do need help with that, please considering hiring us to help you on commercial basis.

 Have you read Laravel-Excel's
 contributing guidelines (https://laravel-excel.maatwebsite.nl/docs/3.1/getting-started/contributing)